cydavidh/CinemaSeatManager/README.md

-CinemaSeatManager is a Spring Boot application for managing cinema seat bookings.
+CinemaSeatManager is a Spring Boot application designed for managing cinema seat bookings.

-It features seat reservation, ticket returns, and theatre statistics through RESTful endpoints.
+It offers functionalities for seat reservation, ticket returns, and theatre statistics through RESTful endpoints.

-This project demonstrates integrating Spring Boot with business logic for cinema operations and incorporates custom exception handling and data transfer objects (DTOs) to ensure efficient data handling and client-server communication.
+This project showcases the integration of Spring Boot with business logic for cinema operations.

+It incorporates custom exception handling and Data Transfer Objects (DTOs) to ensure efficient data handling and client-server communication.

+The application includes JUnit tests to verify functionalities such as seat bookings, ticket returns, and theatre statistics, ensuring its reliability.